As a medicine, it is used by injection into a vein to treat the low toxicity of blood calcium, blood potassium, and magnesium.

 Ceftriaxone-calcium salt precipitation

-In rare cases, serious and in some cases fatal, adverse reactions have been reported in preterm and term infants (<28 days of age) who had been treated with intravenous ceftriaxone and calcium.
+In rare cases, severe and in some cases fatal, adverse reactions have been reported in preterm and term infants (<28 days of age) who had been treated with intravenous ceftriaxone and calcium.

-Ceftriaxone-calcium salt precipitations have been observed in the lungs and kidneys post mortem.
-The high risk of precipitation in newborns is due to their low blood volume and the longer half-life of ceftriaxone compared to adults.
+Ceftriaxone-calcium salt precipitations have been observed in the lungs and kidneys post-mortem.
+The high risk of rain in newborns is due to their low blood volume and the longer half-life of ceftriaxone compared to adults.

 Calcium gluconate extravasation can cause cellulite.
 Intramuscular injections can lead to local necrosis and abscess formation.
-If any of these effects persist or get worse, tell your doctor or pharmacist as soon as possible.
+Tell your doctor or pharmacist as soon as possible if any of these effects persist or get worse.

-Reporting of suspected adverse reactions after authorization of the medicinal product is important.
-It allows continuous monitoring of the benefit / risk balance of the drug.
+Reporting of suspected adverse reactions after authorization of the medicinal product is critical.
+It allows continued monitoring of the benefit/risk balance of the drug.

-- Nausea, vomiting, loss of appetite, unusual weight loss, mental and mood changes, pain in bones, muscles, headache, increased thirst, urination, weakness, unusual tiredness.
+- Nausea, vomiting, loss of appetite, unusual weight loss, mental and mood changes, pain in bones and muscles, headache, increased thirst, urination, weakness, and unusual tiredness.

-Symptoms of hypercalcemia may include: anorexia, nausea, vomiting, constipation, abdominal pain, polyuria, polydipsia, dehydration, muscle weakness, bone pain, kidney calcification, drowsiness, confusion, hypertension and, in severe cases, cardiac arrhythmia up to cardiac arrest. , and eat.
+Symptoms of hypercalcemia may include anorexia, nausea, vomiting, constipation, abdominal pain, polyuria, polydipsia, dehydration, muscle weakness, bone pain, kidney calcification, drowsiness, confusion, hypertension, and severe cases, cardiac arrhythmia up to the cardiac arrest.
+And eat.

-If the intravenous injection is too fast, symptoms of hypercalcemia may appear, as well as a chalky taste, hot flashes and hypotension .
+If the intravenous injection is too fast, symptoms of hypercalcemia may appear as a chalky taste, hot flashes, and hypotension.